Devin Booker returns, NBA-leading Suns rout Hornets 137-106

 Associated Press

+PHOENIX (AP) — In Phoenix’s last game, a victory over Washington on Thursday night, the Suns had eight players score in double figures.
+Devin Booker returned to action Sunday night — and they had nine.

-PHOENIX (AP) — Devin Booker had 16 points in his return to Phoenix’s lineup and the NBA-leading Suns set a season-scoring high in a 137-106 victory over the Charlotte Hornets on Sunday night.
+Booker scored 16 points in his return from a hamstring injury and the NBA-leading Suns set a season-scoring high in a 137-106 victory over the Charlotte Hornets on Sunday night.

-After missing seven games because of a hamstring injury, Booker played 26 minutes, and sat out the fourth quarter with Phoenix well ahead.
-The Suns improved to 24-5, moving a half-game ahead of Golden State.
+After missing seven games because of a hamstring injury, Booker played 26 minutes, and sat out the fourth quarter.
+The Suns never trailed, led by as many as 36 and improved to 24-5, moving a half-game ahead of Golden State.

-Phoenix had nine players score in double figures.
-Javale McGee had 19 points in 16 minutes off the bench, and Mikal Bridges also scored 16 points.
-Deandre Ayton had 15 points and 15 rebounds.
-Landry Shamet also scored 15 points, Jae Crowder and Chris Paul had 14 each, Cam Johnson 12 and Cameron Payne 11.
+“I learned some things from the sideline that I tried to implement today,” said Booker, who was 4 of 8 from 3-point range.
+“The machine keeps moving even in games we had people out.
+Somebody steps up and jumps right into that role.”

 Miles Bridges had 26 points for Charlotte, and former Sun Kelly Oubre Jr. had 16.
 LaMelo Ball had nine points, 10 rebounds and seven assists, but was 2 of 12 from the field and 1 of 6 from behind the arc.